dryark/stf_ios_support/README.md

     1. Click `+` under `Apple IDs` list
     1. Choose `Apple ID`
     1. Login to your account
+1. Download a "Apple Development certificate" for your user

+	1. Continue from previous step, right after logging into your Developer account in Xcode
     1. Select `Manage Certificates`
     1. Click `+` in the lower left corner
     1. Select `Apple Development`